10 January 2020

 Cons of Thermage · Risk of burns · More suitable for mild to moderate sagging

 One of the causes of a square shaped face is large jaw muscles.
 The muscles are located at the sides of the jaw and are used for chewing.
-This muscle is called the masseter muscle and can be enlarged in certain conditions such bruxism (teeth grinding).
+This muscle is called the masseter muscle and can be enlarged in certain conditions such bruxism (teeth grinding or clenching).
 Some people may have a habit of chewing food preferentially on one side and may have asymmetry of their jaw muscles too.

 For patients with hypertrophy of the masseter muscles which contributes to a square shaped face, Botulinum toxin (Botox) injected into the masseter muscle can help to relax and slim down the jaw muscles to create a more harmonising, V shaped appearance.
 Botox of the jaw muscles is also used to treat teeth grinding and jaw muscle asymmetry!

 The chewing motion of the jaw is not weakened as there are 3 more muscles that are also involved in chewing.
 1-3 injection points may be used, depending on the size of the masseter muscle.
 It takes approximately 4-6 weeks to see the slimming effect and can last approximately 6 months.
+To see how jaw botox is done in my clinic in Singapore, please see this review A Guide to A Slimmer V Face: Jaw Botox and Chin Filler review.

 Studies have also shown that with consistent relaxation of the masseter muscle with jaw botox over 2 years, the jaw bone (also known as the mandible) undergoes remodelling to form a slimmer shape.